vsmid/htmlhammer/README.md

 ### String as HTML

 If you have HTML in string format and you would like for it to be added to element as HTML you should wrap it in `HtmlString` class.
-This is useful when you want to inject already generated HTML in string format to an element ( e.g. HTML content received from REST service).
+This is useful when you want to inject an already generated HTML in string format to an element ( e.g. HTML content received from REST service).

 ```javascript